rikhuijzer/Codex.jl/docs/src/gitlab.md

 # GitLab

-Wrappers around the GitLab API.
+Julia interface to some endpoints of the GitLab API v4.

 ## Public